Yelp/kafka-utils/docs/source/kafka_check.rst

 Checking under replicated partitions
 ====================================
-This kafka tool provides the ability to check and report number of under replicated partitions for all brokers in the cluster.

-The :code:`under_replicated` command checks if the number of under replicated partitions is equal to zero.
+The :code:`under_replicated` subcommand checks if the number of under replicated partitions is equal to zero.
 It will report the aggregated result of under replicated partitions of each broker if any.

 The parameters specific to under_replicated check are:

-* :code:`--first-broker-only`: If this parameter is specified, the command will check for under-replicated partitions for given broker only if it's the first broker in broker-list fetched from zookeeper.
-Otherwise, it does nothing and succeeds.
-  If :code:`--broker-id` is also set as -1 then broker-id will be computed from given data-path.
 * :code:`--minimum-replication MINIMUM_REPLICATION`: Minimum number of in-sync replicas
   for under replicated partition.
 If the current number of in-sync replicas for partition which has under replicated replicas below that param, the check will tell about this topic-partition.